liquity/bold/README.md

 Batch managers incur premature fees in the same manner as individual Troves - i.e. if they adjust before the cooldown period has past since their last adjustment [LINK - premature adjustment fee].

 When a borrower adds their Trove to a batch, there is a trust assumption: they expect the batch manager to manage interest rates well and not incur excessive adjustment fees.
+However, the manager can commit in advance to a maximum update frequency when they register by passing a `_minInterestRateChangePeriod`.

-It is expected that competent batch managers will build good reputations and attract borrowers.
+Generally is expected that competent batch managers will build good reputations and attract borrowers.
 Malicious or poor managers will likely end up with empty batches in the long-term.

 ## Collateral branch shutdown